sal55/langs/cthings.md

 * You can't break out of a loop more than one deep.

-* You can't break out of a loop more anyway if the break statement is inside a switch statement.
+* You can't break out of a loop more anyway if the break statement is inside a switch statement (because, incredibly, C decided to overload the 'break' statement to do two different things)

 * No way to redo a loop iteration, and no Python-style 'else' part